Kola-Kola/PathLab/README.md

 ### After Installation

+After installation ;
-That scrip generate for you a folder (-> APP).
+That script generates a folder (--> APP).
-This folder folder, contain some other folder and file for good start your website.
+This folder contains some other folders and files which will help you to create your website in a good way.
 All files are empty.

 ### 1.0